3 Ways To Improve Your Website For Better Conversions

 - less is more when it comes to choice (you may have heard about the famous Jam study)

-So when you create your next version of your website navigation, break it down and think about it again, then do it again.
+So, when you create your next version of your website navigation, break it down, think about it again, and then do it again.

 - Can some be placed in a sub-menu with the main item summarizing them all